ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 which only enables encryption to the holder of a given KEM private key.
 - "PSK" refers to "mode_psk", described in Section 5.1.2 of {{RFC9180}},
 which authenticates using a pre-shared key.
-- "Auth" refers to "mode_auth", described in Section 5.1.3 of {{RFC9180}},
-which authenticates using an asymmetric key.
-- "Auth_Psk" refers to "mode_auth_psk", described in Section 5.1.4 of {{RFC9180}},
-which authenticates using both a PSK and an asymmetric key.

-The mode used is specified by presence or absence of header parameters "psk_id" and "auth_kid".
+The mode used is specified by presence or absence of header parameters "psk_id".

 ## JSON Web Signature and Encryption Algorithms